-Windows Virtual Desktop is the perfect tool for moving to remote work.
+Windows Virtual Desktop is the perfect tool for facilitating remote work.
 It allows for easy remote access whenever you need it.

 Windows Virtual Desktop (WVD) is a desktop as a service (DaaS) offering that provides remote access to modern desktop applications from any device, anywhere, and at any time.

-This fact makes it a digital workplace transformation tool perfect for companies deploying remote solutions as a result of COVID-19.
-Tools like WVD allow employees to work safely from home with the same desktop experience they have in the office without using multiple logons and multiple apps.
+This fact makes it a digital workplace transformation tool perfect for companies who offer remote work options to employees, as it allows them to work safely from home with the same desktop experience they have in the office, and without multiple logins to various apps.

 However, that is just the beginning.